-- 3. Open Space.
+3. Open Space.
 Designated Open Space includes that parcel or parcels of land which shall be set aside in perpetuity and shall have no buildings or permanent structures constructed within its perimeters except as provided for in this section.
-Open space shall meet the provisions of this section and the provisions for open space established in Article 7.
-There are four five types of open space in the Transitional District urban, agricultural, common, natural and recreational.
-Open space shall meet the provisions of this section and the provisions for open space established in Article 7, Part B. - Natural Open Space: shall include areas where natural features, such as topography, rock outcroppings, hills and valleys are not altered.
-Only minimal thinning of vegetation shall be permitted to promote overall health of the natural area in accordance with the tree protection regulations of Article 7. - Recreational Open Space: shall include areas where natural features may be altered to provide for recreational activities without impacting the impervious quality of the soil except as provided herein.
-These activities may include ballfields, equestrian trails, hiking trails, picnicking, primitive camping, golf courses, green spaces (manicured or not), etc. Structures
+There are five types of open space in the Transitional District - urban, agricultural, common, natural and recreational.
+Open space shall meet the provisions of this section and the provisions for open space established in Article 7, Part B.